Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Results

 \subsubsection{Relative Error}

 To quantify the error between the previous results, we use the relative error where $x_G$ is the value calculated by \grackle{}, and $x_i$ the value predicted by ML.
 Both values are in logarithmic mass density units, as shown in Table \ref{tab:ranges}.
 This error can be calculated for each individual species, as well as for the temperature.
 Since this measure can be quantified quickly for each model, we calculate the relative error for both the fiducial model and the other models considered (i.e. for the \texttt{Deep}, \texttt{Wide} and \texttt{WideDeep} models).
 This allows for a direct comparison of the performance of each of these models.
 The distribution of the relative errors for neutral Hydrogen is shown in Figure \ref{fig:modelperformance}.
-The distributions of the other species and the temperature can be found in Appendix \ref{sec:appendix}.
-From these figures, we find that the \texttt{Wide} model has the lowest relative error, outperforming the fiducial model.
-The \texttt{Deep} and \texttt{WideDeep} models both perform worse than the fiducial model, having on average higher relative errors.
+The distributions of the other species and the temperature can be found in Appendix \ref{sec:appendixRelErr}.
+From these figures, we find that the \texttt{Wide} model has the lowest relative error over most of the species, in general matching or improving on the fiducial model, only performing worse to a significant degree on the internal energy.
+The \texttt{Deep} model matches the performance of the fiducial models for the internal energy and several of the species, however for species such as HI and HeI, the \texttt{Deep} model the performance is worse than either the fiducial or \texttt{Wide} model.
+The \texttt{WideDeep} model consistently performs worse than the fiducial model, as well as the \texttt{Wide} and \texttt{Deep} models.
 One possible reason for this is the identical training for the models.
 Models with more parameters take more training to converge, and the model performance lines up with the number of parameters in each model.
-Each model received an equal amount of training, for which the fiducial model has converged.
-It is possible that the \texttt{Deep} and \texttt{WideDeep} models may perform better after a larger amount of training.
+Each model received an equal amount of training, for which every model has converged.
+This was chosen due to computational resources, and to provide a fair comparison between models.
+While all models have converged, it is possible that an increase in training may lead to further performance gains.
 We will investigate this in a future study.